NixOS/nixpkgs/lib/README.md

 This keeps the conversation focused and has a higher chance of getting merged.

+### Ensure backwards compatibility

+`lib` is the effective standard library for Nix, both for Nixpkgs and third-parties.
+Because of that it's important to make sure that the interface isn't changed in a breaking way.

+The only exceptions are:
+- Breaking changes to interfaces that aren't in a release yet
+- Breaking changes that are unlikely to cause problems for users
+- Removal of functions that have been deprecated for at least one release
+- Breaking changes to functions/sub-libraries that are explicitly marked as experimental

 ### Name the interface appropriately

 When introducing new names to the interface, such as new function, or new function attributes,